The Online Student Perspective: What are the top-rated online colleges, and what are they doing right?

 Data from Digital Promise, a nonprofit dedicated to innovation in education, shows that two-thirds of students felt their learning suffered because they lost the ability to collaborate with their peers in the switch to virtual learning.
 Half said they felt less included in the online classroom, and 57% struggled to stay interested in their coursework.
 Overall, the lack of structure in emergency remote learning left students feeling overwhelmed and unsatisfied.

 Creating a classroom community and keeping students engaged requires a strategic framework built into most traditional online programs.
 Class structure, lecture style, and even the way assignments are labeled in learning management systems all have an effect on student satisfaction.

-To paint a fuller picture of what aspects work well for online students, we examined the top online colleges based on student reviews from GradReports, a leading publisher of student reviews for online colleges.
+To paint a fuller picture of what aspects work well for online students, we examined the top online colleges based on student reviews.

 Students and alumni rate their education based on five critical factors: quality of instruction, financial services, degree satisfaction, earning potential, and career preparedness.
 These questions encompass need-to-know information to help prospective students make informed decisions when choosing an online program.

 To accurately compare school review ratings, we gathered online-specific reviews from the past three years.
 Each school needed five or more student reviews to be included.
 After applying those requirements to our database of over 30,000 reviews, the resulting data set used for this analysis comprises 1,280 total student reviews for 43 online schools.
 We also included recommend rate from our student reviews.
 To see recommend rate for all colleges, check out our popular colleges list.